WilliamMiceli/Personal-Rancher-Catalog/README.md

 My personal rancher catalog to make my own life just a little bit easier.
 Hopefully it can also be of use to others as well!

+I'll generally only keep the latest version of templates up to date, just FYI.

 ## TODO List

 - Finish what I've started